Designer Kenneth Cole to take namesake company private

-American clothing designer Kenneth Cole will take his eponymous fashion house private for $15.25 (9.85 pounds)per share, slightly more than he had offered in February.
+American clothing designer Kenneth Cole will take his eponymous fashion house private for $15.25 per share, slightly more than he had offered in February.

 The offer, which is 17 percent higher than the stock's trading level prior to the designer's initial $15 per share offer and just 5 percent more than its Tuesday closing, values Kenneth Cole Productions Inc KCP.N at about $280 million.